ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 ### Snapcheck:
-compares the current configuration or the current operationnal states against pre-defined criteria.
+Compares the current configuration or the current operationnal states against pre-defined criteria.

 #### Syntax:
 ```